Don’t Leave Europe: My Memoir of Harold Norse, 1981 to 1991.

 While we sat and listened to the music, Norse told me his health was failing compared to when I’d known him in the ‘80s.
 He also told me that the two biggest regrets he’d had were first coming back to the US from Europe and then moving from Monte Rio on the Russian River in Sonoma County down to the City.
 He told me that if I ever got to Europe, to stay there, to write and to edit, and never come back.

-I remembered this advice as the insurance company I worked for went through its fourth reorganisation in three years and I hadn’t been able to find another job in California after an 18-month search.
+I remembered this advice as the insurance company where I worked went through its fourth reorganisation in three years and I hadn’t been able to find another job in California after an 18-month search.
 I remembered this advice once I found my first job in the Netherlands in 1993 and I was living in two, un-insulated attic rooms.
-I remembered his advice when in 1996 my friends back in San Francisco wrote or phoned: “Come back.
-No one’s dying of AIDS anymore,” due to combination therapy I reported about on the radio in 1990, or in 1998 when they contacted me again and said: “There’s plenty of jobs,” just before the Dotcom Bubble burst.
+I remembered his advice again when in 1996 my friends back in San Francisco wrote or phoned: “Come back.
+No one’s dying of AIDS anymore,” due to combination therapy I had reported about on the radio in 1990, or in 1998 when they contacted me again and said: “There’s plenty of jobs,” just before the Dotcom Bubble burst.

 I did come back on holiday almost annually around Christmas.
 However, every time I visited, I overheard the same, desperate, worried conversations in supermarkets, gyms and churches—not about AIDS or losing jobs—but about the skyrocketing rents and real estate taxes in the City.
-I thought of his advice as I sat down at my second-hand dining table in my one-bedroom, Ikea-furnished flat in the Netherlands in a poor, predominantly Turkish and Moroccan neighbourhood, which my Dutch friends referred to as an achterbuurt (Eng.: slum), and corrected my students papers.
+I thought of Norse’s advice as I sat down at my second-hand dining table in my one-bedroom, Ikea-furnished flat in the Netherlands in a poor, predominantly Turkish and Moroccan neighbourhood, which my Dutch friends referred to as an achterbuurt (Eng.: slum), and corrected my students papers.
 As a free-lance and later tenured college English teacher with single-payer healthcare and a roof over my head as long as I lived, I could no longer believe that San Francisco, despite its natural beauty and its vibrant gay and literary communities, was the best place for me to live.

 I remembered Norse’s advice and I did my best to hang on and make the best of my new life in Europe for as long as I could.
-After work or at the weekend I tried to retain some energy to attend readings in Amsterdam’s and Utrecht’s many bookstores and art and cultural institutions whilst continuing to write mostly poetry, sometimes in pencil in the margins of my students papers and exams.
+After work or at the weekend I tried to retain some energy to attend readings in Amsterdam’s and Utrecht’s many bookstores and art and cultural institutions whilst continuing to write mostly poetry, sometimes in pencil in the margins of my students’ papers and exams.
 Unfortunately, I couldn’t write much my first 17 years in Europe, but ironically due to my disability, since 2011 I have finally had the opportunity to write and edit as Norse had always encouraged me to do.
 AQ